 The short answer is no. Your lease is a legally binding contract between the both of us.
-On your part, the lease obligates you to pay rent for the entire lease term.
+On your end, the lease obligates you to pay rent for the entire lease term.
 If you break the lease midway through, you’ll be obligated to pay the remainder of the rent, even if you’ll no longer be living in the unit.
-On our part, with a fixed term lease we cannot change the terms or increase the rent during the lease term.
+On our end, with a fixed term lease we cannot change the terms or increase the rent during the lease term.
+This offers you tremendous protection during the lease term.

 What if I have no choice?